-- The Licensee shall maintain records as required in the Physical Protection Plan and/or the transport security plan in either hard copy or electronic media for at least three (3) years after the record is made, or until the record is superseded, whichever is longer, or as specified in the Physical Protection Plan or in the transport security plan approved by the Authority. - 2.
-At a minimum, records shall include the following: - a) The names and badge numbers of all individuals granted unescorted access to the Protected Area, - b) The names of individuals granted access to category I, II or III Nuclear Material and to a Vital Area, - c) The name of each individual with the time of entry into and exit from a Vital Area, - d) The names of individuals in possession of keys, key-cards and/or having any authorised access to systems including computer systems that control access to category I, II or III of Nuclear Material, Protected Area or Vital Areas, - e) The name and time of each entry into and exit from the Protected Area who are of each individual granted escorted access, - f) Documentation of each routine security tour and inspection, - Record of tests and maintenance of security-related equipment carried out in Article 21 of this regulation, - h) Record of each on-site security alarm and details of the response, - i) Records detailing the shipments of category I, II or III Nuclear Material, - j) Security-related procedures. - 3.
-The applicant for a Licence shall develop and the Licensee shall implement and maintain a system of written procedures for the conduct of the activities described in the Physical Protection Plan and/or transport security plan.
+- The Licensee shall maintain records as per the approved Physical Protection Plan and/or the Transport security plan in either hard copy format or electronic media for at least three (3) years after the record is made, or until the record is superseded, whichever is longer, or as specified in the Physical Protection Plan or in the Transport security plan approved by the Authority. - 2.
+At a minimum, the records pertinent to the Physical Protection Plan shall include the following: - a) the names and badge numbers of all individuals granted unescorted access to the Protected Area; - b) the names of individuals granted access to category I, II or III Nuclear Material and to a Vital Area; - c) the name of each individual and the time of entry into and exit from a Vital Area; - d) the names of individuals in possession of keys or key-cards and/or have any authorised access to systems, including computer systems, that control access to category I, II or III Nuclear Material, the Protected Area or Vital Areas; - e) the name of each individual granted escorted access to the Protected Area and the time of each entry into and exit of such individual from the Protected Area; - f) documentation of each routine security tour and inspection; - g) details of tests and maintenance of security-related equipment carried out in accordance with Article 19 of this regulation; - h) details of each on-site security alarm triggered and details of the response; and - i) security-related procedures. - 3.
+At a minimum, the records pertinent to the Transport security plan shall include the following: - a) the names of individuals granted access to category I, II or III Nuclear Material; - b) the names of individuals in possession of keys or key-cards and/or have any authorised access to systems, including computer systems, that control access to category I, II or III Nuclear Material; - c) documentation of each routine security tour and inspection; - d) details of the shipments of category I, II or III Nuclear Material; and

+- e) security-related procedures. - 4.
+The applicant for a Licence shall develop and the Licensee shall implement and maintain a system of written procedures for the conduct of the activities described in the Physical Protection Plan and/or the Transport security plan.

-Protection of Sensitive Nuclear Information
+Sensitive Nuclear Information and Other Classified Information

-- 1. The Licensee shall take appropriate measures consistent with the requirements of the Information Protection Programme Operating Manual (IPPOM) to protect Sensitive Nuclear Information. - 2.
-The Licensee shall establish and maintain a list of the individuals who are authorised to access Sensitive Nuclear Information.
+- 1. The Licensee shall take appropriate measures for the protection of Sensitive Nuclear Information consistent with the requirements of the Information Protection Programme Operating Manual (IPPOM). - 2.
+The Licensee shall establish, implement and maintain an information classification and protection system in accordance with all the relevant applicable legislation in the State to protect Sensitive Nuclear Information and other classified information. - 3.
+The Licensee shall establish and maintain a list of the individuals who are authorised to access Sensitive Nuclear Information and other classified information.
 The list shall be reviewed and updated at least twice a year.
-The Licensee shall establish and maintain a list of the individuals whose application for access to Sensitive Nuclear Information was denied and a list of the individuals whose access to Sensitive Nuclear Information was cancelled. - The Licensee shall report to the Authority within twenty four (24) hours of discovery of the loss, compromise, unauthorized receipt or suspected compromise of Sensitive Nuclear Information.
+The Licensee shall establish and maintain a list of the individuals whose application for access to Sensitive Nuclear Information and other classified information has been denied and a list of the individuals whose access to Sensitive Nuclear Information and other classified information and other classified information has been denied and a list of the individuals whose access to Sensitive Nuclear Information and other classified information has been cancelled. - 4.
+The Licensee shall report to the Authority within twenty-four (24) hours of discovery of the loss, compromise, unauthorised receipt or suspected compromise of Sensitive Nuclear Information and other classified information.